 What's Included in an Oak Frame Garage Kit?

-Generally, the package will include the structural skeleton, fixing for securing the rafters and saddle stones for the base of the posts.
 Most suppliers do not include windows and doors (including garage doors), tiles or cladding.

 (MORE: Best Garage Doors)